omonimus1/blog-jade-rubick/content/posts/2016-07-27--completed-staff-work/index.md

 I hope you find Completed Staff Work as useful as I have.
 I welcome your feedback.

 I'd like to thank [Merlyn Albery-Speyer](https://github.com/curious-attempt-bunny) for extensive feedback and suggestions to improve this post.
+[Caleb Huitt](https://www.linkedin.com/in/cjhuitt/) helped me locate the Ladder of Leadership source after I'd forgotten it.
 Photo by <a href="https://freeimages.com/photographer/yankleber-44845">Yan Moura</a> from <a href="https://freeimages.com/">FreeImages</a>